TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/README.md

 # Getting started with Monorail development

-Here's how to run Monorail locally for development on Debian stretch/buster.
+Here's how to run Monorail locally for development on MacOS and Debian stretch/buster or its derivatives.
-These instructions may work with other Debian derivatives:

 1. You need to [get the Chrome Infra depot_tools commands](https://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up) to check out the source code and all its related dependencies and to be able to send changes for review.
 1. Check out the Monorail source code